ChillaxHub/APlagueTaleInnocence_CC/README.md

 # APlagueTaleInnocence_CC

-Subtitles/Closed Caption for A Plague Tale Innocence
+This repository contains the subtitles/closed captions for all the "A Plague Tale Innocence (2019)" videos [here](https://www.youtube.com/playlist?list=PLha4XG7CmcodngKKfKctQ8V90GsGnQed1).